-In November 2007, I underwent surgery so the cancer didn’t travel into my lymph nodes and metastasise, which would have afforded me protracted suffering and death.
-But the surgery left me teetering on the brink of death anyway.
-I had a poo bag and a broken vagina hanging together with skin grafts, and I honestly don’t know how I got through three months of non-stop shit explosions and blistered skin from a stoma that refused to stick, but I did (thanks for all the late night laundry, Mum).
+In November 2007, I underwent surgery so the cancer didn’t travel into my lymph nodes and metastasise, which would have afforded me protracted suffering and death, and while the surgery saved my life, it left me teetering on the brink of death.
+I had a poo bag and a broken vagina pieced together with skin grafts, and I honestly don’t know how I got through three months of non-stop shit explosions and blistered skin from a stoma that refused to stick, but I did (thanks for all the late night laundry, Mum).

 In 2014, I was invited to speak at TEDx Brisbane where I shared my story and my hopes for how we can do death differently and how we must do death differently.
-After seventeen years, I discovered who my donor is/was after realising that I needed to know about her, even though I’d had the information about her since just after I woke up after my transplant.
+After seventeen years, I discovered who my donor is/was after realising that I needed to know about her, even though I’d had information about her since just after I woke up after my transplant.

 I have been lucky enough to work and learn with the best people in the death care industry, I did my first Vipassana, let go of my survivors guilt, and got clean.
 I’ve been clean for three years, and honestly can’t think of anything worse than taking opiates again.
-In fact, you’d have to render me comatose to get any narcotic into my system.
+In fact, you’d have to render me unconscious to get any narcotic into my system.